 Long before historical records and census data were digitally uploaded, this skilled family research specialist relentlessly unearthed her distinguished legacy the old fashion way: by meticulously piecing together once-obscured data dating back centuries.
 Her paternal and maternal genealogical work has reaped significant dividends both professionally and personally.

-Ruth D. Hunt is passionate about family genealogy!
-The extraordinary process of uncovering the lives of our ancestors and learning whose shoulders we stand on, is a phenomenal experience!
-And yet, it can be a spiritual experience too, because our ancestors want us to find them.
-Our Ancestors want us to tell their stories and in the process, it gives one a great sense of pride to know who we are and what contributions our ancestors have made to society.
+Ruth has accomplished the unthinkable for a woman of color: she traced her Cansler, Poindexter, and Clark branches back to the 1300s.
+Uncovering one's lineage is quite a phenomenal experience.
+When you start the process it can be very spiritual, she believes our ancestors want us to find them.
+The Ancestors want us to tell their stories and in the process, it gives one a great sense of pride of knowing who you are and what contributions your ancestors have made to society.

-This process is especially fulfilling for African Americans and multi-cultural people because of our fragmented past and lack of documentation and the harsh reality of slavery.
-Storytelling and oral history has been a key component over the years, Ms. Hunt has mastered the art of presenting and conducting genealogy workshops by telling her stories and providing research tools needed to connect the fragmented past.
-She is forever inspired by the many people who take her workshops.
+Ruth is forever inspired by the many people who have taken her workshops.
 It is especially joyful to see the faces of the participants light up with curiosity and a great sense of pride when they uncover their truth.
-Nothing is more inspiring to someone than to learn where they come from and how their family history is woven into the fabric of American history and beyond!
+Nothing is more inspiring than to help someone learn where they come from and how their family history is woven into the fabric of American history and beyond!